thefreakingmind/Stock-Market-Application/README.md

 # Stock Market Data Prediction Application
-**Creating an Application to Predict Stock Market and Get Rich as quick as Possible**
+Creating an Application to Predict Stock Market and Get Rich as quick as Possible.

 ## Understanding Stock Market
-**Stock Market works on the basic principal of investing at right time and get a good return**
+Stock Market works on the basic principal of investing at right time and get a good return.

 ## Libraries Used
 * Numpy